DIGI2-FEUP/dinasore/README.md

 ```

 To virtualize some variables, it is needed in the var declaration to specify the type of the 'OpcUa' attribute (OpcUa="Variable", OpcUa="Constant").
-Is's also important to add in the events tag the variables that are related with them (e.g. READ_O event produces data related with the VAR_EXAMPLE (<With Var="VAR_EXAMPLE"/>)).
+It's also important to add in the events tag the variables that are related with them (e.g. READ_O event produces data related with the VAR_EXAMPLE (<With Var="VAR_EXAMPLE"/>)).

 #### Trigger Function Blocks